 A Brief Biography

-Dr. Donghao (Robert) Lu is a drug development expert and a CMC pharmaceutical consultant (President, Reg-Strategy Consulting, LLC, USA).
+Dr. Donghao (Robert) Lu is a drug development expert and a CMC pharmaceutical consultant (President and Chief Consultant, Reg-Strategy Consulting, LLC, USA).

 Currently Dr. Lu focuses his consulting work with a famous China/US new drug development company, for their regulatory CMC (Phase 1-2-3, NDA) on small molecules.

 In addition, since left FDA, he provided regulatory consulting at Parexel International Corp.
 (USA) and for several famous Chinese pharmaceutical companies (including Chinese medicine); and therefore has significant